The Simpsons: Voice actors

-The six main actors were paid $30,000 per episode until 1998, when they were involved in a pay dispute with Fox.
+The six main actors were paid $30,000 per episode, until 1998, when they were involved in a pay dispute with Fox.
 The company threatened to replace them with new actors, even going as far as preparing for casting of new voices, but series creator Groening supported the actors in their action.
 The issue was soon resolved and, from 1998 to 2004, they were paid $125,000 per episode.
 The show's revenue continued to rise through syndication and DVD sales, and in April 2004 the main cast stopped appearing for script readings, demanding they be paid $360,000 per episode.
-The strike was resolved a month later and their salaries were increased to something between $250,000 and $360,000 per episode.
+The strike was resolved a month later and their salaries were increased to between $250,000 and $360,000 per episode.
 In 2008, production for the twentieth season was put on hold due to new contract negotiations with the voice actors, who wanted a "healthy bump" in salary to an amount close to $500,000 per episode.
 The negotiations were soon completed, and the actors' salary was raised to $400,000 per episode.
 Three years later, with Fox threatening to cancel the series unless production costs were cut, the cast members accepted a 30 percent pay cut, down to just over $300,000 per episode.

 In addition to the main cast, Pamela Hayden, Tress MacNeille, Marcia Wallace, Maggie Roswell, and Russi Taylor voice supporting characters.
 From 1999 to 2002, Roswell's characters were voiced by Marcia Mitzman Gaven.
 Karl Wiedergott has also appeared in minor roles, but does not voice any recurring characters.
 Wiedergott left the show in 2010, and since then Chris Edgerly has appeared regularly to voice minor characters.
 Repeat "special guest" cast members include Albert Brooks, Phil Hartman, Jon Lovitz, Joe Mantegna, Maurice LaMarche, and Kelsey Grammer.
 Following Hartman's death in 1998, the characters he voiced (Troy McClure and Lionel Hutz) were retired; Wallace's character of Edna Krabappel was retired as well after her death in 2013.
 Following Taylor's death in 2019, her characters (including Sherri, Terri, and Martin Prince) are now voiced by Grey Griffin.

 Episodes will quite often feature guest voices from a wide range of professions, including actors, athletes, authors, bands, musicians and scientists.
 In the earlier seasons, most of the guest stars voiced characters, but eventually more started appearing as themselves.
 Tony Bennett was the first guest star to appear as himself, appearing briefly in the season two episode "Dancin' Homer".
 The Simpsons holds the world record for "Most Guest Stars Featured in a Television Series".